girder/django-large-image/README.md

 ## ⬇️ Installation

-Out of the box, `django-large-image` only depends of the core `large-image` module, but you will need a `large-image-source-*` module in order for this to work.
+Out of the box, `django-large-image` only depends on the core `large-image` module, but you will need a `large-image-source-*` module in order for this to work.
 Most of our users probably want to work with geospatial images so we will focus on the `large-image-source-gdal` case, but it is worth noting that